 Here are five character rules every leader might want to follow:Competency may get you in the room.
 But character keeps you in the room.
 Click To Tweet

 1. Assume what you do in private will be made public

 What if you lived in a way where you assumed whatever you did in private will be made public?

 I’m not just talking about having an affair or other scandals that make headlines.
 I mean definitely don’t do that.

 I’m talking about less headline-worthy but still-damaging things.
 Like treating your spouse or kids harshly.
 Or turning to porn or drinking to cope with your stress.
 Or anything else you’d rather not anyone know about.

-What if you lived in a way that just assumed it’s only a matter of time until everyone knew about it?
+What if you lived in a way that just assumed it was only a matter of time until everyone knew about it?